 And if you just aren’t a fan of cream cheese frosting, I’ve definitely got other options for you.
 Here are just a few ideas:

 Like most cakes, this carrot cake with cream cheese frosting can be made ahead.
 I actually prefer it that way!

-Once the layers have completely cooled, I like to wrap them tightly in plastic wrap and refrigerate them overnight.
+Once the layers have completely cooled, wrap them tightly in plastic wrap and refrigerate them overnight.
 To me, it just makes them easier/less crumb-y to frost.

 Once made, this cake should keep for 3 days at room temperature, 1 week in the fridge, or a month in the freezer.

-This is the best carrot cake recipe I’ve ever tried, and I think you are really going to love it too!
+This is the best carrot cake recipe I’ve ever had, and I think you are really going to love it too!
 Give it a try, and let me know what you think!

 This post contains affiliate sales links.

 - 1 1/4 cups unsalted butter (2 1/2 sticks), softened